6mile/tvpo/README.md

 **Variables:** How does the person like to name things?
 Where do they like to store secrets?
 Do they use .env files or secret managers?

 **Associations:** Does the developer like to work with a specific group of people?
 Do they always work with the same frontend developer?
 Do they always like to use React or Ubuntu 16.04 containers, because they know them well?

-## Patterns

-### Definition:

-Repeated traits within an organization that compromise its security

-### Description:

-Patterns are common traits observable across various application environments.
-Initially, they emerge as individual behaviours which, over time, solidify into recurring patterns exhibited by teams, departments, and even entire companies.
-These patterns deviate from industry best practices, and can be considered as "anti-patterns".
-The name isn't crucial.
-What matters is our ability to recognize these patterns and leverage them during threat modelling and offensive operations.

-When identifying the patterns of a potential target group, consider the following questions:

 **Environments:** Does the organization name its environments as dev, staging, and prod, or do they use names like Hermes, Zeus, and Athena?
 Do these environments employ flat networks, or highly separated ones?
 Who has access to which environments, and who can modify them?
 Are certain roles granted access to all environments?
 Are security tools implemented in production, but not lower environments like development and testing?
 Are production environments always set up independently, or can development environments evolve into production?
 Are all environments public, or are lower ones like development and staging private?